h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_3_Quiz.md

 4. Design a pipeline that integrates selection at the optimal stage
 5. Compare the workflow with early vs late feature selection
 6. If preprocessing takes 5 minutes, feature selection takes 10 minutes, and model training takes 15 minutes, calculate the total pipeline time for different selection timings.
 If you can parallelize preprocessing and selection, what's the minimum total time?
 What's the time savings compared to sequential execution?
+7. Calculate the pipeline efficiency if you can overlap preprocessing and feature selection by 3 minutes, and feature selection and model training by 2 minutes.
+If the critical path determines total time, what's the new critical path duration?
+Calculate the percentage improvement in pipeline efficiency.

 For a detailed explanation of this question, see [Question 9: Selection Timing](L8_3_9_explanation.md).